TomasBoda/statistical-project/README.md

 # Maximum Age: 51
 # Average Age: 38.7956
 ```
-Then, let's find out what countries the Netflix users are from.
+Moreover, let's find out what countries the Netflix users are from.
 ```python
 countries = {}